Mushroom and Roasted Garlic Flatbread with Fontina

 - Vinegar, red or white wine - 2 tsp

-- Flatbread, any pre-baked - 1 large (sub small flatbread like pita, 1/serving; or use pre-baked pizza crust)
+- Flatbread, any gluten-free variety - 1 large (sub any small gluten-free flatbread, 1/serving; or use pre-baked gluten-free pizza crust)

 - Oil, olive - 1 Tbsp